 MIRI Filters and Dispersers

-The MIRI filter wheel has 10 filters for imaging, 4 filter-diaphragm sets for coronagraphy, and one double prism assembly for low-resolution spectroscopy.
+The MIRI filter wheel has 10 filters for imaging, 4 filter-diaphragm sets for coronagraphy, and one double prism assembly for low-resolution spectroscopy (there is also a lens element that was used for ground-testing).
 The medium-resolution spectrometer has 2 wheels for controlling gratings and dichroics positions.

 On this page